-Except this simple hummus recipe really doesn’t taste plain at all.
-It’s … sort of like hummus amped up with a little tapenade.
+Except this green olive and kalamata olive hummus doesn’t taste plain at all.
+It’s … sort of like hummus amped up with tapenade.
 Except simpler.
 And a little more interesting and colorful than your standard hummus.

-Served with multigrain chips, red bell pepper slices, or carrot sticks, olive hummus makes a great game-day appetizer or any-day snack for anyone.
+Served with multigrain chips, homemade everything crackers (yesssss), red bell pepper slices, or carrot sticks, this hummus makes a great game-day appetizer or any-day snack for anyone.
 Except for my guy, who hates olives.
 And my toddler, who won’t touch hummus these days.

 Ah well.
 More for me!

 I’m kind of a hummus fan – with over half a dozen different recipes on my site!

 - Classic hummus – straight up.
 And here’s a big-batch version, perfect for freezing (yes, you totally can!)

 - These hummuses are super colorful.
 First, vibrant magenta roasted beet hummus.
 The green is so glorious in this spinach hummus recipe that the word “glorious” made it to the name!
 And how about marigold yellow in this curried pumpkin hummus (try it!)

 - This jalapeño black-eyed pea hummus is sure to bring you luck every new year.

 - Sunbutter hummus is for the sunflower seed lover!

 - This loaded roasted red pepper hummus brings it allll to the table.